arizona-framework/erlang-markdown/CONTRIBUTING.md

 ## License

-By contributing to `erlang-markdown`, you agree that your contributions will be licensed under the MIT license found in the LICENSE.md file in the root directory of this source tree.
+By contributing to `erlang-markdown`, you agree that your contributions will be licensed under the Apache License Version 2.0 license found in the LICENSE.md file in the root directory of this source tree.